CryoInTheCloud/CryoCloudWebsite/book/content/about.md

 ### **Accelerated Learning**
 CryoCloud hosts workshops, hackathons, and training sessions designed to:
 - Build cloud computing and open science skills for users of all experience levels.
-- Include participants from diverse backgrounds and institutions.
 - Foster collaboration and knowledge-sharing across geoscience disciplines.

 ---